FrootLoops101/Advanced-Keylogger/README.md

 # **Stealth Keylogger with Remote Email Reporting**

-Welcome to the Stealth Keylogger project with Remote Email Reporting!
-This Python-based keylogger is designed to run silently in the background, capturing keyboard inputs, taking screenshots, recording audio, and sending logs to a designated email address.
-This README provides a comprehensive guide to help you understand, set up, and run the keylogger.
+Welcome to the Stealth Keylogger with Remote Email Reporting project!
+This Python-based keylogger operates covertly in the background, capturing keyboard inputs, taking screenshots, recording audio, encrypting logs, and sending them to a designated email address.

-# DISCLAIMER
+## **DISCLAIMER:**
 This keylogger is intended for educational purposes only.
-Unauthorized use and/or distribution of this software may violate local, state, and federal laws.
-The author assumes no responsibility for any illegal or unethical use of this software.
+Misuse of this software for unauthorized access or any illegal activities is prohibited.
+The author assumes no liability for any unethical or unlawful use of this tool.

+## **Table of Contents**

+- Features
+- Prerequisites
+- Setup
+- Running the Keylogger
+- Decrypting Encrypted Files
+- Key Features
+  - Keylogging
+  - Computer Information
+  - Clipboard Monitoring
+  - Audio Recording
+  - Screenshots
+  - Encryption
+  - Email Reporting
+  - Frequency
+- Troubleshooting
+- Conclusion

-## **Getting Started**
+## **Features**

+- Keylogging: Captures keyboard inputs silently and logs them to key_log.txt.

+- Computer Information: Gathers system details (hostname, IP addresses, processor information) and saves them in systeminfo.txt.

+- Clipboard Monitoring: Records clipboard contents and saves them in clipboard.txt.

+- Audio Recording: Records audio from the system's microphone for a specified duration (default: 10 seconds) and saves it as audio.wav.

+- Screenshots: Periodically captures screenshots of the entire screen and saves them as ss.png.

+- Encryption: Encrypts sensitive logs (system information, clipboard contents, key logs) using Fernet encryption before sending them via email.
+Encrypted files include e_system.txt.enc, e_clipboard.txt.enc, e_keys_logged.txt.enc.

+- Email Reporting: Sends encrypted logs to a specified email address (toaddr).
+Modify toaddr as needed.

+- Frequency: Adjusts reporting frequency (time_iteration) for sending logs via email.

-**Prerequisites**
+## **Prerequisites**

-    Ensure you have Python installed on your system (Python 3.x).
-    Install the required libraries using the following command:
+Ensure Python (version 3.x) is installed on your system.
+Install the required libraries using pip:

-    bash

     pip install pynput sounddevice cryptography Pillow

-- **Download the Project**

-    Clone or download this repository to your local machine.

-- **Setup Email Credentials**

-    Open the Python script keylogger.py in your preferred IDE or text editor.
-    Modify the email_address and password variables to your Gmail address and app password (or your email provider's credentials).

-- **Running the Keylogger**

-    Run the Python script keylogger.py on the target system.

-- **Keylogging**

-    The keylogger will silently record keyboard inputs and save them to the file key_log.txt.

-- **Computer Information**

-    The system's information, including hostname, IP addresses, processor details, etc., will be saved in the file systeminfo.txt.

-- **Clipboard Monitoring**

-    The contents of the clipboard will be saved in the file clipboard.txt.

-- **Audio Recording**

-    The keylogger will record audio from the system's microphone for the specified duration (default: 10 seconds) and save it in audio.wav.

-- **Screenshots**

-    Screenshots of the entire screen will be saved in ss.png.

-- **Email Controls**

-    The keylogger will send the collected logs to the specified email address (toaddr) via email.
-    Modify the toaddr variable as needed.

-- **Frequency**

-    The keylogger will send logs after a defined time interval (time_iteration).
-    Modify this variable to adjust the reporting frequency.

-## **Common Problems & Troubleshooting**
-- **Email Reporting Failures**

-    Ensure that you have entered the correct email address and password for the email account.
-    Check for any login issues or two-factor authentication requirements.

-- **Failed Data Retrieval**

-    Make sure the keylogger has the necessary permissions to access the clipboard, microphone, and take screenshots.

-- **Antivirus Detection**
+## **Setup**

+- Download the Project: Clone or download this repository to your local machine.

+- Setup Email Credentials: Open keylogger.py in your preferred IDE or text editor.
+Modify email_address and password to your email provider's credentials.

+## **Running the Keylogger**

+- Execute keylogger.py on the target system to initiate the keylogging process.

+- python keylogger.py

+## **Decrypting Encrypted Files**

+- After collecting logs, encrypted files (e_system.txt.enc, e_clipboard.txt.enc, e_keys_logged.txt.enc) are created.
+Use decrypt_files.py to decrypt them:

+        python decrypt_files.py

+- Ensure encryption_key.txt is present in the directory to decrypt the files successfully.

+## **Key Features**

+**Keylogging**

+- Captures keyboard inputs silently and logs them to key_log.txt.

+**Computer Information**

+- Gathers system details (hostname, IP addresses, processor information) and saves them in systeminfo.txt.

+**Clipboard Monitoring**

+- Records clipboard contents and saves them in clipboard.txt.

+**Audio Recording**

+- Records audio from the system's microphone for a specified duration (default: 10 seconds) and saves it as audio.wav.

+**Screenshots**

+- Periodically captures screenshots of the entire screen and saves them as ss.png.

+**Encryption**

+- Encrypts sensitive logs (system information, clipboard contents, key logs) using Fernet encryption before sending them via email.

+**Email Reporting**

+- Sends encrypted logs to a specified email address (toaddr).
+Modify toaddr as needed.

+**Frequency**

+- Adjusts reporting frequency (time_iteration) for sending logs via email.

+## **Troubleshooting**

+- Email Reporting Failures

+        Ensure correct email credentials are configured.
+Address any login issues or two-factor authentication requirements.

+- Data Retrieval Issues

+        Grant necessary permissions for clipboard access, microphone usage, and screenshot capabilities.

+- Antivirus Detection

         Some antivirus software may flag keyloggers as potentially malicious.
-Use the software responsibly and consider whitelisting the keylogger if required.
+Use responsibly and consider whitelisting the keylogger if necessary.

-- **Keylogger Not Working**
+- Keylogger Not Working

-    Check for any syntax errors in the code or any exceptions being raised during runtime.
+        Check for syntax errors in the code and handle any runtime exceptions.

-# **Conclusion**
+## **Conclusion**

-The Stealth Keylogger with Remote Email Reporting is a powerful tool for educational purposes.
-By following the guidelines and being cautious about ethical use, users can gain insights into the world of cybersecurity and the importance of safeguarding personal information.
-Remember to comply with the laws and regulations of your region before using this keylogger.
-Use this tool responsibly and strictly for educational and ethical purposes.
+The Stealth Keylogger with Remote Email Reporting is a valuable educational tool for understanding cybersecurity principles.
+Use it responsibly and adhere to legal guidelines and ethical standards.
+Respect user privacy and only deploy with explicit consent or for educational purposes.
+By fostering awareness of cybersecurity risks, this tool contributes to a safer digital environment.